JamesH321/Higher-or-Lower/README.md

   constants or strings.
 * **Rich Console UX:** The application uses ANSI escape codes to render colour-coded text and ASCII art for cards, improving the visual experience of the terminal interface.

+## Testing

+To ensure reliability, I implemented a robust testing suite using **JUnit 5**:

+* **Deck Logic:** Verified that the deck initialises with exactly 54 cards and handles empty-deck scenarios gracefully.
+* **Deterministic Engine Testing:** Used **Java Reflection** in my test suite (`GameEngineTest.java`) to inject specific cards into the private engine state.
+This allowed me to verify edge cases like Joker mechanics and tiebreaking without relying on random chance.

 ## Future Improvements